THE CHALLENGE

 Increase connectivity of information

-Reduce human input
+Reduce human input and error

-Automate data flows
+Automate data flows to remove inaccuracies

 REDUCE COST